Guidelines for a clear, engaging poster

 - Save your file as a PDF and print it out on 8½" x 11" paper to get a rough idea of what it will look like when printed.

 - You can magnify it to proofread it, so that the text is easier to read, by photocopying it onto 11" x 17" paper, magnifying by 140%.
 If there is anything on the poster that you can't make out clearly at this size, you need to make that element of the poster larger.

 - Keep your poster file size small.
 If you go over 10MB, you will increase your chances of running into jams, clogs and errors printing.
 Image size is what will make a poster file too large to print.
 Too large files often are related to images that were imported at much too high resolution.

-- Submit it to Laura Tierney in the Dean of Studies Office by Wednesday, July 19, for printing.
+- Submit it to the Dean of Studies Office for printing.